ekincienes/Ev-Fiyat-Tahmini/README.md

 For that we have used Matplotlib library, compared the prediction prices and actual prices.
 And it seemed fine.

-At the end of the project we have a model for house price prediction with an accuracy score of %85(There is no exact accuracy score for the regression problems so it is an approximate percentage).
+At the end of the project we have a model for house price prediction with an accuracy score of %85(There is no exact accuracy score for regression problems so it is an approximate percentage) and 3.63 mean absolute error for test values.

 - Kaggle Dataset Link: https://www.kaggle.com/prasadperera/the-boston-housing-dataset/data?select=housing.csv